braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/phone_numbers/10dlc.md

 {: .reset-td-br-1 .reset-td-br-2 .reset-td-br-3  .reset-td-br-4}

 {% alert tip %}
-Companies listed in the Russel 3000 index will be granted a high throughput and brand trust score after 10DLC registration and review.
+Companies listed in the Russel 3000 Index will be granted a high throughput and brand trust score after 10DLC registration and review.
 {% endalert %}

 #### Daily Message Limits

-Daily limits range from 2000 to 200,000 messages depending on your brand trust score and apply across all long codes.
+Daily limits range from 2,000 to 200,000 messages depending on your brand trust score and apply across all long codes.
 While high brand trust scores come with a throughput of 60 messages per second, any daily message limits set by the carrier will still apply.
 This means that short codes would be a better option if a brand's daily peak messages are higher than the imposed daily limit.

 #### Messaging Use Cases

 Throughput is also affected by the type of messaging use case you choose.
 Most customers will fall under the standard marketing or mixed marketing use case.
 Other less common use cases will be susceptible to differing throughput values.

 Depending on your use case, the trust score needed to achieve the maximum throughput will vary.
-The tables below lists standard use cases and common use case trust score ranges.
+The tables below list standard use cases and common use case trust score ranges.
 For special use cases such as emergency services or charity, please reference the [Twilio docs](https://support.twilio.com/hc/en-us/articles/1260803225669-Message-throughput-MPS-and-Trust-Scores-for-A2P-10DLC-in-the-US).

 | Standard Use Cases | Description |
 | ------------------ | ----------- |